 Attractions in Pattaya

 The worldwide famous Walking Street is the hub of Pattaya’s nightlife and one of the most crowded places in the city.
 The street is closed for traffic from 6 pm to 2 am.
 Walking Street is a place where you will find the city’s best nightclubs, beer bars, restaurants, go-go bars and cabaret show venues.
-At night the street comes alive with neon lights, loud music, street performances and party animals from around the world.
+The street comes alive with neon lights, loud music, street performances and party animals from around the world.
 This is the place where the bad boys go when the good guys are expelled to paradise!

-Other attractions in Pattaya
+Temples in Pattaya

 The Sanctuary of Truth is one-of-a-kind 105-metre high teak structure of a temple in Pattaya, featuring intricate wooden carvings that are a good example of Thai craftsmanship.
+Visit this masterpiece ot Thai architecture cheaper - book your discounted ticket here: The Sanctuary of Truth Tickets.

 Big Buddha at Wat Phra Khao Yai is one of the largest Buddha images in the world.